 The bees facing away are drawing air into the hive, and those facing inwards are drawing air out of the hive.
 Fanning bees are also distributed throughout the interior of the hive, keeping the air circulating completely throughout the hive.

 The fanning bees grip the surface with their feet, point their heads downwards, and furiously fan their wings.
 It looks like hard work!

 But the hard work pays off.

-As the air currents created by the fanning bees pass over the droplets of water within the hive, the water evaporates, and lowers the temperature of the air through the physics of evaporative cooling.
+As the air currents created by the fanning bees pass over the droplets of water within the hive, the water evaporates, and lowers the temperature of the air through the physics of evaporator cooling.

 In extreme heat, many bees will even hold a drop of water in a thin film across their mandibles, exposing a greater surface area of water to the airflow.
-That helps to increase the effectiveness of the evaporative cooling.
+That helps to increase the effectiveness of the evaporator cooling.

 How effective is this bee-powered air conditioning?

 Well, it’s been shown that bees are able to survive with outside air temperatures over 150° F.